Einhorn's hedge fund adds positions in Micron and BP

 BOSTON (Reuters) - Hedge fund manager David Einhorn, whose Greenlight Capital ranked among last year’s best performers, has taken new positions in Micron Technology Inc and BP Plc, both of which he praised in a letter to investors for practices focused on returning cash to shareholders.

-Greenlight also added a position in Anadarko Petroleum Corp (APC.N) while closing out investments in Thyssen Krupp (TKAG.DE) and Airbus Group (AIR.PA), Einhorn said in the letter, which was seen by Reuters.
+Greenlight also added a position in Anadarko Petroleum Corp while closing out investments in Thyssen Krupp and Airbus Group, Einhorn said in the letter, which was seen by Reuters.

-Einhorn’s hedge fund had held a short position in Micron (MU.O), a semiconductor memory chip maker, between 2001 and 2005.
+Einhorn’s hedge fund had held a short position in Micron, a semiconductor memory chip maker, between 2001 and 2005.

 “This is the first time we have taken a long position in a company in which we once had a material short position,” Einhorn wrote about Micron, which helped contributed to his fund’s strong returns last year.